lightstep/cloud-native-observability/07 - effective-slo.md

 workplace, in order to better allocate and assign resources (like money) and people (like... people) to projects and initiatives.

-Let's compare that, then, to how we report on reliability to the customers of a service.
+Let's compare that, then, to how we report on reliability to the end-users of a service.
 It looks a lot like this:

 | Service Name | Status |